-6 Local Housing Market Assessment for Rawdon, CHY, February 2017 www.rawdonparishcouncil.gov.uk
+&lt;sup>7 Local Housing Market Assessment for Rawdon, CHY, February 2017 www.rawdonparishcouncil.gov.uk

-5.1.13 Additional relevant Leeds Core Strategy (2019) policies include:

-Policy H9: Minimum space standards for new development Policy H10 Accessible Housing Standards.

-- 5.1.14 Policy H9 sets a minimum internal space standard for new dwellings and Policy H10 sets percentages and standards for accessible and adaptable dwellings and wheelchair user dwellings. - 5.1.15 Consultation undertaken with the community in February 2017 showed that the community felt that developers should be required to provide retirement housing and sheltered retirement accommodation.
+- Non-sheltered rented and owner-occupied options for older single people or couples seeking to leave family housing in the social rented sector (see paragraph 6.7, p26). - Some extra-care housing provision to meet the needs of the relatively high proportion of over 85-year-olds (see paragraph 5.4.4 p25). - 5.1.12 Policy H8 sets out the Leeds Core Strategy (as amended) (2019) policy for delivering housing for independent living.
+This sets out: "Developments of 50 or more dwellings are expected to make a contribution to supporting needs for Independent Living.
+Very large-scale development will have potential to provide sheltered schemes, as part of a wide housing mix.
+Smaller developments may contribute in other ways, including provision of bungalows or level access flats.
+Sheltered and other housing schemes aimed at elderly or disabled people should be located within easy walking distance of town or local centres or have good access to a range of local community facilities.
+LDF Allocations Documents should seek to identify land which would be particularly appropriate for sheltered or other housing aimed at elderly or disabled people." - 5.1.13 Additional relevant Leeds Core Strategy (2019) policies include: - Policy H9: Minimum space standards for new development - Policy H10 Accessible Housing Standards. - 5.1.14 Policy H9 sets a minimum internal space standard for new dwellings and Policy H10 sets percentages and standards for accessible and adaptable dwellings and wheelchair user dwellings. - 5.1.15 Consultation undertaken with the community in February 2017 showed that the community felt that developers should be required to provide retirement housing and sheltered retirement accommodation.
 Many respondents considered that these requirements would release housing for families in the area.
 'Affordable housing' is viewed by the community not only as housing at an affordable rent, but also as market housing which can be afforded.

-Draft Policy R1 Meeting Local Housing Needs New housing developments in Rawdon will only be supported where house types, sizes and tenures meet identified local needs.
-In particular development will be supported where it provides one or more of the following house types and sizes: Smaller housing units for sale suitable for older households seeking to downsize; Non-sheltered rented and owner-occupied options for older single people or couples seeking to leave family housing in the social rented sector; Extra-care housing provision to meet the needs of the relatively high proportion of over 85-year-olds.
+Policy R1 Meeting Local Housing Needs

+New housing developments in Rawdon should meet local housing needs in terms of house types, sizes and tenures and will only be supported where it provides one or more of the following house types and sizes:

+- Smaller housing units for sale suitable for older households seeking to downsize and younger people or those seeking to buy their first property; - Non-sheltered rented and owner-occupied options for older single people or couples seeking to leave family housing in the social rented sector; - Extra-care housing provision to meet the needs of the relatively high proportion of over 85-year-olds.